Seventh Individual Sentenced in Connection with Costa Rica-Based Business Opportunity Fraud Ventures

 Operation Had Connections to Florida, New Mexico, Wisconsin and Colorado

-Sirtaj Mathauda, a former resident of South Florida, was sentenced today in connection with a series of Costa Rica-based business opportunity fraud ventures, the Justice Department and the U.S. Postal Inspection Service announced.
-Mathauda was sentenced by U.S. District Judge Joan A. Lenard in Miami to a term of 21 years in prison, to be followed by 5 years of supervised release.
-A restitution hearing is scheduled for October 3, 2011.
+WASHINGTON – Sirtaj Mathauda, a former resident of South Florida, was sentenced today in connection with a series of Costa Rica-based business opportunity fraud ventures, the Justice Department and the U.S. Postal Inspection Service announced.
+Mathauda was sentenced by U.S. District Judge Joan A. Lenard in Miami to 252 months in prison and five years supervised release.

-A jury in Miami, Florida, found Sirtaj Mathauda guilty of conspiracy, mail fraud and wire fraud following a two-week trial in late April.
-Evidence at trial showed that Mathauda was one of the managers of a scheme involving fraudulent companies known as Apex Management Group, USA Beverages, Inc., Omega Business Systems, and Nation West Distribution.
-The companies operated telemarketing rooms in Costa Rica from which Mathauda and his co-conspirators sold phony vending machine, coffee, and greeting card distribution routes to Americans who wanted to own small businesses.
+A jury in Miami found Mathauda guilty of conspiracy, mail fraud and wire fraud following a two-week trial in late April.
+Evidence at trial showed that Mathauda was one of the managers of a scheme involving fraudulent companies known as Apex Management Group, USA Beverages Inc., Omega Business Systems and Nation West Distribution.
+The companies operated telemarketing rooms in Costa Rica from which Mathauda and his co-conspirators sold phony vending machine, coffee and greeting card distribution routes to Americans who wanted to own small businesses.
 Many victims paid $10,000 or more for the purported business opportunities, but received little or nothing valuable in return.
-At sentencing, the court found that Mathauda and his partners bilked more than $2.5 million from more than 250 victims between 2004 and 2009.
+At sentencing, the court found that Mathauda and his partners bilked victims between 2004 and 2009 out of more than $2.5 million.

-Mathauda is one of eight persons indicted in three related cases in the Southern District of Florida involving fraudulent business opportunities based in Costa Rica.
-In addition to Apex Management, USA Beverages, Omega Business Systems, and Nation West, other phony business opportunities included Twin Peaks Gourmet Coffee Inc., Cards-R-Us Inc., Premier Cards Inc., The Coffee Man Inc., and Powerbrands Distributing Company.
-Six of the defendants – Stephen Schultz, Dilraj Mathauda, Donald Williams, Silvio Carrano, Gregory Fleming, and Patrick Williams – previously pled guilty and were sentenced to significant prison terms.
+Mathauda is one of eight men who have been indicted in three related cases in the Southern District of Florida involving fraudulent business opportunities based in Costa Rica.
+In addition to Apex Management, USA Beverages, Omega Business Systems and Nation West, other phony business opportunities were known as Twin Peaks Gourmet Coffee Inc., Cards-R-Us Inc., Premier Cards Inc., The Coffee Man Inc. and Powerbrands Distributing Company.
+Six of the defendants – Stephen Schultz, Dilraj Mathauda, Donald Williams, Silvio Carrano, Gregory Fleming and Patrick Williams – previously pleaded guilty and were sentenced to significant prison terms.
 Jeffrey Pearson, who is alleged to have been involved in many of the fraudulent business opportunities, remains in custody in Costa Rica.
 The United States continues to seek his extradition.

 Testimony at Mathauda’s trial showed that salesmen at the companies read scripts full of false claims to potential customers.
 Co-conspirators also played the role of “locators,” who lied to victims about supposedly profitable locations for the distribution routes.
 Some of the same salesmen who pitched customers also made phony reference calls in which they pretended to be satisfied purchasers of the business opportunities.